This might be common knowledge for some, but it’s worth a refresher before you go out and buy a bottle. Let’s start with the basics.

 Then, the mash must be distilled at 160 proof or less and put into the barrel at 125 proof or less, It also can't contain any additives.
 The distillate needs to be aged in a new charred oak barrel.
 If you distill a whiskey in your kitchen that meets all of these standards, congrats—you’ve made bourbon.
 Also, you’ve broken the law.
 The ATF will be on its way shortly.

-The main difference between scotch and whisky is geographic, but also ingredients and spellings.
-Scotch is whisky made in Scotland, while bourbon is whiskey made in the U.S.A, generally Kentucky.
+The main difference between scotch and whiskey is geographic, but it also involves ingredients and spellings.
+Scotch is whisky—no e—made in Scotland, while bourbon is whiskey made in the U.S., generally in Kentucky.
 Scotch is made mostly from malted barley, while bourbon is distilled from corn.
-If you’re in England and ask for a whisky, you’ll get Scotch.
-But in Ireland, you’ll get Irish whiskey (yep, they spell it differently for a little colour).
+If you’re in England and ask for a whisky, you’ll get scotch.
+But in Ireland, you’ll get Irish whiskey (yep, they spell it differently).

-On this side of the pond, we have our own local color, too.
-The difference between Tennessee Whiskey, like Jack Daniel’s, for example, and Bourbon is that after the spirit is distilled, Tennessee Whiskey is filtered through sugar-maple charcoal.
-This filtering, known as the Lincoln County Process, is what distinguishes Tennessee Whiskey from your average Bourbon, like Jim Beam.
-The name, Bourbon, comes from an area known as Old Bourbon, around what is now Bourbon County, Kentucky.
+Yes and no. The difference between Tennessee whiskey, like Jack Daniel’s, and bourbon is that after the spirit is distilled, Tennessee whiskey is filtered through sugar maple charcoal.
+This filtering, known as the Lincoln County Process, is what distinguishes Tennessee whiskey from your average bourbon, like Jim Beam.
+The name bourbon actually comes from an area known as Old Bourbon, around what is now Bourbon County, Kentucky.

-On top of these types of whiskey, we also have Rye, which can refer either to American rye whiskey, which must be distilled from at least 51 percent rye or Canadian whisky, which may or may not actually include any rye in its production process.
-Confusing!
-Right?
+On top of these types of whiskey, we also have rye whiskey, which can refer either to American rye whiskey, which must be distilled from at least 51 percent rye, or Canadian whisky, which may or may not actually include any rye in its production process.